 Explore Brescia: tourism and travel

 There are four substantial Piazzas in the centre of Brescia, and it is the most northerly of these at Piazza della Loggia that is most attractive and contains the best architecture, including the loggia and the torre dell'orologio.

 Below we suggest a route through the city centre that takes in most of the important historic monuments.
 There is also a tourist tram that would serve as a quick introduction to the layout and main monuments in the city.

 Our suggested route for visiting and enjoying the many artistic works of Brescia starts from the railway station and heads along the short boulevard that leads into Corso Matteotti, which contains several 18th century churches and palaces.

-Next continue via Fratelli Bronzetti to see the Church of Santa Maria dei Miracoli, rebuilt often between 1488 and 1569.
+In particular, see the Fe d'Ostiani Palace and the Church of the Santi Nazario and Celso with paintings of Moretto (Coronation of Mary) and Titian.
+Next continue via Fratelli Bronzetti to see the Church of Santa Maria dei Miracoli, rebuilt more than once between 1488 and 1569.
 It has a very nice facade, with some Lombard and Venetian decoration.